Polyphony: Historical context

-These musical innovations appeared in a greater context of societal change.
-After the first millennium, European monks started translating Greek philosophy into the vernacular.

-In the Middle Ages Western Europeans' ignorance of ancient Greek meant they lost touch with works by Plato, Socrates, and Hippocrates.
-Translations into Latin from Arabic allowed these philosophical works to impact Western Europe.
-This sparked a number of innovations in medicine, science, art, and music.

 Western Europe and Roman Catholicism

 European polyphony rose prior to, and during the period of the Western Schism.
 Avignon, the seat of popes and then antipopes, was a vigorous center of secular music-making, much of which influenced sacred polyphony.

 The notion of secular and sacred music merging in the papal court also offended some medieval ears.
 It gave church music more of a jocular performance quality supplanting the solemnity of worship they were accustomed to.
-The use of and attitude toward polyphony varied widely in the Avignon court from the beginning to the end of its religious importance in the fourteenth century.
+The use of and attitude toward polyphony varied widely in the Avignon court from the beginning to the end of its religious importance in the 14th century.